 Two major institutions sealed the German Jews’ new place on the Upper East Side.
 The first was Temple Emanu-El, the first Reform congregation of the United States, which still operates today at 1 East 65th Street.
 There, they merged American customs and religious tradition by departing from an all-Hebrew service, integrating first German, then English, into their services.
 Though a common practice today, this actually represented a major departure at its time, and would influence how congregations and communities practiced nationwide.
 The second major Jewish institution on the Upper East Side was Mount Sinai Hospital.
 Founded in 1852, the then-named “Jews’ Hospital” was founded to accommodate the increasing Jewish population in the area.
 The medical staff was also primarily Jewish to compensate for limited employment opportunities at other hospitals.
 Today, though the hospital no longer seeks to employ or serve primarily Jewish doctors and patients, Mount Sinai played an instrumental role in securing a German Jewish place on the Upper East Side.
 Today, the Upper East Side boasts a Jewish population of approximately 70,000, with firm roots in that German-American Jewish history.

 The third wave of Jewish immigration was Eastern European – the focus of the Museum at Eldridge Street!
-In Eastern Europe, Jews bore the brunt of the blame for the 1881 assasination of Tsar Nicholas II, causing mass violence against them called pogroms.
+In Eastern Europe, Jews bore the brunt of the blame for the 1881 assasination of Tsar Alexander II, causing mass violence against them called pogroms.
 At the turn of the 20th century, Eastern European Jews immigrated to New York City en masse, with the Jewish population spiking from roughly 80,000 in 1880 to 1.5 million in 1920.
 The immigrants settled just south of their German predecessors had in previous decades, in the neighborhood that would become known as the Jewish Lower East Side.
 The neighborhood became the heart of immigrant Jewish life: Yiddish signs lined the streets, neighborhood garment factories employed mostly Jews, and synagogues such as Eldridge cemented religious communities.

 Many Eastern European Jews sought to follow the model of their successful, well-assimilated German predecessors.
 Though both communities were Ashkenazi Jewish immigrants, stark differences between the two were undeniable: German Jews were of a significantly higher social standing, and often even owned the factories in which Eastern European Jews worked.
 As soon as the Lower East Side community had the means to do so, they constructed the Eldridge Street Synagogue, the first grand synagogue built by Eastern European Jews.
 They emulated the German Jewish way: the architecture closely resembled that of the uptown Central Synagogue, and its establishment announced to the world both their social ascendency and an unmistakable, proud Jewish-American presence.
 Nevertheless, the synagogue retained many of the “Old World” customs that German Jews were quicker to give up: the Eldridge community kept gender-separated seating and placed the bimah in the center of the synagogue rather than in the front of the room, an emerging trend influenced by the placement of church pulpits.